Approximate magnifying perfect lens with positive refraction

 as a function of $a_1,\dots,a_k$.
 Here $L_i$ denotes a chosen set of representative values of $L$ from the interval $(0,1]$.
 To find the minimum aberration, we have employed the numerical function NMinimize of the program Mathematica.
 It turned out that using polynomial of degree $k=5$ and ten uniformly distributed values of $L_i$ gave a refractive index with a negligible aberration; for example, for $X=3$ the mean difference of the angle $\Delta\phi$ from the correct value was $10^{-6}$ radians.
 It turned out that the method works very well for $X\ge2$, but does not work for $X\le1$, which would correspond to $R\le \rm e$.

 Both methods give similar results for $n(r)$.
 Fig.~\ref{n(r)} shows the refractive index $n(r)$ obtained by the second method for several values of $R$.
 The ray trajectories are shown in Fig.~\ref{rays} for $R=7$.
 Of course, the whole function $n(r)$ (including the region $r<1$) can be multiplied by any real constant $C$ without changing the focusing properties of the lens.
 In addition, the size of the lens can be scaled by an arbitrary factor $D$.
 If we denote the original refractive index distribution by $n_{R}(r)$ instead of $n(r)$ to emphasize that it depends on the parameter $R$, then the most general refractive index of our lens becomes $n(r)=Cn_{R}(r/D)$.
 This lens focuses parallel rays within the sphere of radius $D$ to the point at the distance $DR$ from its center.
 Using for instance $R=7$ and setting $C=2.74$ to bring $n(r)$ above one in the whole lens, we get $1\le n\le3.11$, which is a very moderate range.
-This shows that our perfect lens is much more practical than the only other known device with a similar performance, the inside-out Eaton lens~\cite{Minano2006} where $n=\sqrt{2/r-1}$ for $r>1$, which goes to zero at $r=2$.

-Having described the lens focusing parallel rays to a single point, we proceed now to construction of the magnifying lens.
+Having described the lens that approximately focuses parallel rays to a single point, we proceed now to construction of the magnifying lens.